Meditation helps to –

 Let your ears hear whatever they want to hear, without letting your mind judge the sounds and guide the experience.

-As you pursue this experiment you will find that naturally find that you’re labeling the sounds, giving meaning to them.
+As you pursue this experiment you will find that you’re labeling the sounds, giving meaning to them.
 That’s fine and completely normal.
 It happens automatically.

 However, over time you’ll end up experiencing the sounds in a different way.
 As the sounds come into your head, you’ll be listening to them without judgment.
 They’ll be part of the general noise.
 You can’t control the sounds.
 You can’t stop someone from coughing or sneezing around you.